Nodnarb3/PixelShirt/README.md

 ---

 ## Arduino
+1) Follow the steps at https://learn.adafruit.com/adafruit-feather-m0-bluefruit-le/setup to set up using the Arduino IDE with the Adafruit Feather M0 Bluefruit LE board.
+2) Upload the Arduino Code from the neopixel_picker folder to the board
-1) Ensure that Arduino is plugged into a power source (computer)
+3) Ensure that Arduino is plugged into a power source (computer or battery)

 ## Build App:
 1) Clone/download the repo